caitlinmallen/TechWiki/README.md

 # TechWiki
 The following Wiki is a collection of notes on concepts learned during my third and fourth year at Champlain College.
 Each course is broken down into sub-categories to allow for easy searching of concepts and navigation.
 Extra topics may be included as well from free courses and any other research done in my freetime.
+To access the Wiki, click on Wiki and from there you can navigate to the topic of choice.